AlfonsoG-dev/filesManager/README.md

 ## Features
 - [x] delete directory and it content
 - [x] make a directory and nested directories
-- [x] move the directory to another
+- [x] move the content of the source directory to the target directory
 - [x] copy the directory to another

 -------